callanicha/callanicha/README.md

 - Feel free to call me by my nickname, 🩷Calla🩷
 - I'm a thai student, currently based in Paris
+- A 2nd year computer science student at EPITA

 ## I'm working on 👩🏻‍💻✨